dieterich-lab/rna_protein_xlnet/README.md

     general:
       patience: 3 # Number of evaluation (once per epoch) that are carried out without improvements of the model on the evaluation set before training is stopped.
       scaling: log # label scaling [log, minmax, standard]
-      weightedregression: False # if you have quality labels for your data, then you can do weighted regression.
+      weightedregression: False # if you have quality labels for your regresion labels, then you can do weighted regression.
 Please fill out "weightpos" under "fine-tuning data source".
+      pretrainedmodel: None # Path to a model that will be used as base model.
+If `None`, the pretrained model from this run is used (default).
 ```

 ### 5) Inference (predicting)